PLUS 32 PAGES OF COLOUR

 The book is available in two editions from SAP:• Signed and numbered Special Edition, below, limited to 300 copies, in a cloth, foil blocked cover with inserted colour plate, plus limited 7″ vinyl disc of Franco music and a postcard set.
 The single contains three tracks from La Comtesse Perverse and Le Journal Intime dune Nymphomane, all by Roger Davy.

 Standard Edition – with colour cover from Female Vampire

-Currently out of print, but we are planning a reprint of the standard edition for late 2018.
+Currently out of print, but we are planning a full colour reprint of the standard edition for Autumn 2019.

 Jesús ‘Jess’ Franco is an iconic figure in world cinema.
 His sexually charged, fearlessly personal style of filmmaking has never been in vogue with mainstream critics, but for lovers of the strange and sado-erotic he is a magician, spinning his unique and disturbing dream worlds from the cheapest of budgets.

 In the world of Jess Franco freedom was the key, and he pushed at the boundaries of taste and censorship over and over again, throughout an astonishingly varied career spanning sixty years.
 The director of more than 180 films, at his most prolific he reached a supercharged frenzy that yielded as many as twelve films per year, making him one of the most prolific filmmakers of all time.